-The Justice Centre has now amended the Application to include a claim for discrimination on the basis of sex, and notes that the child’s rights to security of the person and equality under sections 7 and 15(1) of the Canadian Charter of Rights and Freedoms have also been infringed.
+After it was retained by the family, the Justice Centre amended the Application to include a claim for discrimination on the basis of sex, and noted that the child’s rights to security of the person and equality under sections 7 and 15(1) of the Canadian Charter of Rights and Freedoms had also been infringed.

-With its Complaint, the family is seeking to have the Ottawa-Carleton District School Board
+With its Application, the family is seeking to have the Ottawa-Carleton District School Board

 - ensure that classroom instruction not devalue, deny, or undermine in any way the female sex and/or gender identity;

 - mandate that teachers inform parents when lessons on gender identity will take place or have taken place, including the teaching objectives and the materials that will be or have been used for such lessons;